Giant George: Biography

-George was born on November 17, 2005, and was owned by David Nasser since George was 7 weeks old.
+George was born on November 17, 2005, and was owned by David Nasser since Gorge was 7 weeks old.
 While measured 42+5/8 in high at the midpoint of the neck and wrongly advertised by Guinness as 43 in at the withers, his legitimate height was 39+1/8 in at the withers according to GPCA Illustrated Standard and he weighed 245 lb, which is about 100 lb more than an average Great Dane.
 At the time of his death, Giant George resided in Tucson, Arizona.

 At home he slept in a queen-sized bed, and one of his hobbies was to ride around his family's neighborhood in a golf cart.
 While traveling to Chicago for his 2010 appearance on The Oprah Winfrey Show, George was given a row of three airline seats to himself.
 He caused a commotion with fellow passengers visiting him to take photographs.
 "There were so many people coming to the front of the plane, the pilot ended up illuminating the 'fasten seat belt' sign to get everyone to sit down," explained his owner, David.
 During the flight, George along with David and wife Christine had to sit in the bulkhead, the partition that divides first class from the rest of the passengers.
 They were to fly first class on American Airlines, but they found that there wasn't enough room for George and instead flew the following day.

 George died on October 17, 2013.